basher/WebUI-Parcel/README.md

 ## JavaScript architecture

-- We're using `TypeScript`, so all files end in `.ts`.
+- Using `TypeScript`, so all files end in `.ts`.
-- Author code using `ES6+` syntax, which is transpiled to ES5 by Babel and TypeScript for older browsers.
+- Code authored using `ES6+` syntax, which is transpiled to ES5 by Babel and TypeScript for older browsers.
-- We wrap any JavaScript code that requires DOM manipulation inside a `domready` event in `.\src\ts\index.ts`.
+- Any JavaScript code that requires DOM manipulation is placed inside a `domready` event in `.\src\ts\index.ts`.

 ### JavaScript folder structure